milindt/Hotel-automation/README.md

 Default state (when the
 program is first run)

-Floor 1
+hotel.Floor 1

     Main corridor 1 Light 1 : ON AC : ON
     Sub corridor 1 Light 1 : OFF AC : ON
     Sub corridor 2 Light 2 : OFF AC : ON

-Floor 2
+hotel.Floor 2

     Main corridor 1 Light 1 : ON AC : ON
     Sub corridor 1 Light 1 : OFF AC : ON
     Sub corridor 2 Light 2 : OFF AC : ON

-Movement in Floor 1, Sub
+Movement in hotel.Floor 1, Sub
 corridor 2

-Floor 1
+hotel.Floor 1

     Main corridor 1 Light 1 : ON AC : ON
     Sub corridor 1 Light 1 : OFF AC : OFF
     Sub corridor 2 Light 2 : ON​ AC : ON

-Floor 2
+hotel.Floor 2

     Main corridor 1 Light 1 : ON AC : ON
     Sub corridor 1 Light 1 : OFF AC : ON
     Sub corridor 2 Light 2 : OFF AC : ON

-No movement in Floor 1,
+No movement in hotel.Floor 1,
 Sub corridor 2 for a minute

-Floor 1
+hotel.Floor 1

     Main corridor 1 Light 1 : ON AC : ON
     Sub corridor 1 Light 1 : OFF AC : ON
     Sub corridor 2 Light 2 : OFF AC : ON

-Floor 2
+hotel.Floor 2

     Main corridor 1 Light 1 : ON AC : ON
     Sub corridor 1 Light 1 : OFF AC : ON